leightkt/voice2vibes-frontend/README.md

 ## SUMMARY
 This App is built for the Moxie by We-Vibe.
 The Moxie is a bluetooth connectable wearable vibrator for people with vulvas.
-We-Vibe makes an app for your phone that connects to the vibrator and allows a user to interact with the vibrator via touch settings.
-You can also connect to a partner remotely and allow them to interact with the vibrator over WiFi.
 This app uses the Web Bluetooth API technology to connect to your vibrator from your browser and the Web Speech API to allow you to send commands via your voice.
-When you log in (or sign up) click the "connect" button which will open up a dialogue box.
-Make sure your vibrator is on (press and hold the power button for 5 seconds until it flashes and buzzes twice) and click the option that says, "Moxie."
-When the device connects, a list of commands will open.
-You can call any command via voice by clicking the "start" button.
-Or, click a command card to set your own custom voice command for each action.
 Click "LISTEN MODE" to enter continous listen mode.
 The App will pick up your commands as you speak so you and your partner can go truly hands free.

 APP FEATURES